SARCOIDOSIS AND THE LIVER

 Sarcoidosis of the Liver affects the majority of patients with sarcoidosis (up to 70%).
 However most of these patients rarely or never show symptoms in the liver.
 They are known as asymptomatic patients.
 Find out more about liver sarcoidosis below.

 The information on this page has been compiled with the help of sarcoidosis specialist Dr Deepak Joshi, Consultant Hepatologist, Kings College Hospital, London.

 Sarcoidosis and the Liver

 Sarcoidosis of the Liver, or ‘hepatic sarcoidosis’, affects the majority of patients with sarcoidosis (up to 70%).
-However most of these patients rarely or never show symptoms in the liver (known as asymptomatic patients).
+However most of these patients rarely or never show symptoms in the liver and do not require treatment (known as asymptomatic patients).

 Patients newly diagnosed with sarcoidosis should ask their GP or consultant to check for any signs of liver sarcoidosis.